 Mismanaging project costs is the single fastest way to cause project failure.
 The project costs represent the many multi-faceted experiences that occur on the project, however stakeholders see only the bottom line and rapidly draw conclusions from them.

-For this reason, the planning of the management of project costs is the focus of the Project Management Body of Knowledge’s Project Cost Knowledge Area.
+For this reason, the planning of the management of project costs is the focus of the Project Management Body of Knowledge’s Plan Cost Management process, contained within the Project Cost Knowledge Area.

 Cost Management Plan